Department of Cinema Studies

-I am also interested in censorship, media regulation, copyright law, and film and media history.
+He is also interested in censorship, media regulation, and film and media histories of all kinds.

 Recent Citations – Publications – Professional Work